Maspie/Machine-Learning-codes/README.md

 - Prepare Data: Define feature (Time) and target (Temperature (C)).
 - Train Model: Linear regression on Time and Temperature (C).
 - Visualize: Plot original and predicted temperatures, and lagged temperature data.

+### Action Recognition 1
+a comprehensive pipeline for preprocessing and classifying video data using deep learning techniques.
+It begins with functions for extracting, resizing, and normalizing frames from a video to prepare datasets for training.
+A 3D convolutional neural network (3D CNN) is then designed and trained to classify videos into predefined categories based on their visual content.
+The model employs layers like Conv3D and MaxPooling3D for feature extraction and spatial downsampling, respectively, and uses dropout for regularization to prevent overfitting.